Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 With both $\Delta_i^\delta$ and $\tau_i^\delta$ possibly being complex-valued, we obtain self-consistency on both the real and the imaginary parts.
 A crucial aspect in this process is the initial guess of the self-consistent variables.
 With real-valued inputs for $\Delta_i^\delta$ and $\tau_i^\delta$, the solution always converges to a real $\Delta_i^\delta$.
 Thus, a purely real $\Delta_i^\delta$ is always a solution of the Hamiltonian, albeit it might not be the ground state.
 In order to converge to the true ground state, that might also include complex values of $\Delta_i^\delta$, complex-valued initial guesses of either $\Delta_i^\delta$ or $\tau_i^\delta$ are essential.
 We have tried many different inputs as starting guesses.
 All results for the phase crystal state reported in this work are obtained using completely random complex initial inputs for both the amplitude and phase of $\Delta_i^\delta$, while the uniform phase state is obtained using completely random real-valued amplitude inputs with zero phase.

-Finally, to compare the thermodynamic stability of different solutions and determine the ground state, we calculate the free energy $\Omega=E_{\rm g}-TS$, where $E_{\rm g}$ is given by Eq.~\eqref{eq:energy} and $S$ is the entropy given by $S=-2\sum_{n}\left[ f(E_n)\ln~f(E_n)+(1-f(E_n))\ln~(1-f(E_n))\right]$, where $f$ is the Fermi-Dirac distribution function.
+We also extract several different physical properties.
+In order to compare the thermodynamic stability of different solutions and determine the ground state, we calculate the free energy $\Omega=E_{\rm g}-TS$, where $E_{\rm g}$ is given by Eq.~\eqref{eq:energy} and $S$ is the entropy given by $S=-2\sum_{n}\left[ f(E_n)\ln~f(E_n)+(1-f(E_n))\ln~(1-f(E_n))\right]$, where $f$ is the Fermi-Dirac distribution function.
+We also calculate the spatially averaged density of states $N(E)=1/N\sum_{i,n}g^{t}_{i,i}(|u_{i,n}|^2\delta(E-E_n)+|v_{i,n}|^2\delta(E+E_n))$.
+Here $N$ is the total number of lattice sites.
+To numerically evaluate $N(E)$, we use a Lorentzian with fixed width 0.0015 to calculate the delta-function and implement a small and temperature independent energy smearing.
+The fixed width explicitly excludes the standard thermal broadening effect caused by the Fermi-Dirac distribution of electrons, allowing us to isolate effects beyond the standard thermal broadening.

 { {\textbf {BdG.}}} To identify the effects of strong electronic correlations, we compare the results of GIMT with a standard Bogoliubov-de Gennes (BdG) calculation, \cite{Zhubook} where the sole effect of the correlations becomes the creation of the superconducting pairing amplitude.
 Within the BdG method, the (disordered) `t-J' model Eq.~\eqref{eq:tJdis} is thus solved by ignoring the effects of projection, i.e., the Hilbert space does not have any restriction on the formation of double occupancy, and mean-field decoupling of the super-exchange interaction term is only performed in the Cooper pairing channel.
 As a consequence, the BdG method does not capture the no-double occupancy constraint imposed by the strong correlations, nor does it include the Hartree ($\mu_i^{\rm HS}$) and Fock ($W_{i \delta}^{\rm FS}$) shifts also given by the strong correlations.
 However, the lattice scale effects (short wavelength fluctuations) that are relevant for high-temperature superconductors with short superconducting coherence lengths are still included in a BdG solution.
 The resulting BdG mean-field Hamiltonian is given by